by Rev. Dr. Cody Watson, Frontier Fellowship Associate Director

 When the prophet Isaiah received a vision of the future, he saw a person of peace who would deliver lost people—a person of light who would shine into the darkness.
 We believe that person was Jesus, the Light of the world (John 8:12).

 The Hindu celebration Diwali, the “festival of lights,” reflects humanity’s longing for spiritual light and the triumph of good over evil.
-In North India, Diwali commemorates the story of King Rama’s victory over the demon king, Ravana.
+In some countries of South Asia, Diwali commemorates the story of King Rama’s victory over the demon king, Ravana.
 During the five-day celebration, every home is filled with diyas (clay lamps), leaving no room for darkness to enter and inviting prosperity and blessing for the coming year.

 When God makes all things new, He calls people living in darkness into the light.
 He brings order into chaos and hope into despair.
 Spiritual light isn’t merely a byproduct of God’s work among us—when light comes, it’s Jesus Himself.
 His truth illumines the places of our hearts that are longing for grace.
 As our eyes open to see new realities of His Kingdom, He calls us to take these truths into the dark places of the world with Light—Christ, our hope of glory (Colossians 1:27)—shining in and through us.